ablestack/reactive-domain-objects/TECHNICAL.md

 - Element: an item of a collection
 - Node: An Property of an Object, or an Element of a collection
 - Source: JSON source data, and the 'source of truth'
-- Domain Model: JavaScript objects that contain the Source data, as well as any other methods that support their purpose in the Domain
+- RDO: Reactive Domain Object.
+See definition in [README](https://github.com/ablestack/reactive-domain-graphs/blob/master/README.md)
 - Target: Usually synonymous with Domain, but used in the context of collection manipulation (abstracted)